wilfredinni/python-cheatsheet/docs/builtin/format.md

   </base-disclaimer-content>
 </base-disclaimer>

+## Introduction

+The `format()` function in Python is a versatile built-in function that allows you to create formatted strings.
+It provides a way to embed values into a string, control their alignment, and specify their presentation, such as the number of decimal places or the padding.

-The <router-link to="/cheatsheet/python-builtin-functions/format">format()</router-link> function formats a specified value into a specified format.
+The <router-link to="/builtin/format">format()</router-link> function formats a specified value into a specified format.

 ## Examples